Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Approximation of metric spaces

-The Gromov-Hausdorff (GH) distance $d_{GH}(X,Y)$ between metric spaces $X$ and $Y$ is defined as follows: for every $\ep>0$, one has $d_{GH}(X,Y)<\ep$ if and only if there exists a metric space $Z$ and subsets $X',Y'\subset Z$ isometric to $X$ and $Y$, resp., such that $d_H(X',Y')<\ep$.
+The Gromov-Hausdorff (GH) distance $d_{GH}(X,Y)$ between metric spaces $X$ and $Y$ is {the infimum of all $\ep>0$ such that} there exists a metric space $Z$ and subsets $X',Y'\subset Z$ isometric to $X$ and $Y$, resp., such that $d_H(X',Y')<\ep$.
 One can always assume that $Z$ is the disjoint union of $X$ and $Y$ with a metric extending those of $X$ and $Y$.

-The pointed GH distance between pointed metric spaces $(X,x_0)$ and $(Y,y_0)$ is defined in the same way with an additional requirement that $d_Z(x_0,y_0)<\ep$.
-See e.g.\ \cite[\S1.2 in Ch.~10]{Pe} for details.
+The pointed GH distance between pointed metric spaces $(X,x_0)$ and $(Y,y_0)$ is defined in the same way with an additional requirement that $d_Z(x_0,y_0)<\ep$. {See e.g.\ \cite[\S1.2 in Ch.~10]{Pe} or \cite{BBI} for details.}

-\begin{example}[Distorted net] Recall that a subset $S$ of a metric space $X$ is called an $\ep$-net if $U_\ep(S)=X$.
+\begin{example}[Distorted net] Recall that a subset $S$ of a metric space $X$ is called an $\ep$-net if ${\mathcal U}_\ep(S)=X$.
 Let $S$ be an $\ep$-net in $X$ and imagine that we have measured the distances between points of $S$ with an absolute error~$\ep$.
 That is, we have a distance function $d'$ on $S\times S$ such that $|d'(x,y)-d(x,y)|<\ep$ for all $x,y\in S$.
 Then the GH distance between $X$ and $(S,d')$ is bounded by~$2\ep$.
 This follows from the fact that the inclusion $S\hookrightarrow X$ is an $\ep$-isometry from $(S,d')$ to $(X,d)$, see below.

 Strictly speaking, the `measurement errors' in this example may break the triangle inequality so that $(S,d')$ is no longer a metric space.
 This can be fixed by adding $3\ep$ to all $d'$-distances. \end{example}